 While surfing the internet and also in some other cases, temporary files are being saved in the system.
 These files aren’t required once you are done with your task.
 But these files don’t get deleted by themselves.
 So, we need to do it manually.
 And yes, there are two folders with the name “Temp” that we need to clear files from.
 Lets’ see both, one by one.

-press “Windows + R”, you will see one window pops up on the screen. type “temp” in the box as shown below and press enter.
+Press “Windows + R”, and you will see one window pops up on the screen. type “temp” in the box as shown below and press enter.

 Now, you will see one window with some files (or many, if you are doing it for the first time!) as shown in the below picture.
 If this window asks for admin permission, just allow it.